Welcome to my little spot on the World Wide Web. I am Joep Weijers MSc, a software engineer currently employed as Build Master at TOPdesk.

 Some of the notable roles I fullfilled are two terms as secretary, the internet commission and the summercamp commission.
 The first commission involved maintaining the website, the summercamp commission organises summercamps for kids who don't go on holidays due to financial reasons.
 This requires recruitment of summercamp leaders, creation of the summercamp program and fund raising.
 More info on these summercamps can be found at www.kampjes.nl.

-Currently I am involved in the organisation of the anniversary / reunion of the Delftsche Zwervers.
+In 2015 I was involved in the organisation of the combined anniversary and reunion of the Delftsche Zwervers.
 One of my tasks was the creation of the website.